 We believe that instruction in academic honesty is a fundamental part of each student's education.
-As an IB school we encourage all students to act in a responsible, ethical and honest manner towards intellectual property and authentic authorship.
-This includes all written works produced by students; essays, scientific research and reports, computer programmes, music, visual arts, film, dance, theatre arts, and photographs.
-The original authors of such materials can claim intellectual property and such property is normally respected by law.
+As an IB school we encourage all students to act in a responsible, ethical and honest manner towards

 Responsibilities of parents:

 - Parents should encourage their children to try to do their homework on their own and write in their own words. - Any help given by parents should be clearly stated in writing on the work itself. - If a parent knows or suspects that their child has been academically dishonest he/she should inform the school.